 Freezing cooked meat requires you to wrap it thoroughly and remove as much air as possible.

-Store pulled pork tightly wrapped in aluminum foil and then stashed in airtight containers or zip-top bags.
+Store pulled pork tightly wrapped in aluminum foil and then stash it in airtight containers or zip-top bags.

-Flatten out the bags or use shallow containers to stack easily in the freezer.
+Flatten out the freezer bags or use shallow containers to stack easily in the freezer.

-Remember to always mark the date of freezing so that you don’t inadvertently keep the pork too long and risk a health hazard.
+Remember to mark the date of freezing so that you don’t inadvertently keep the pork too long and risk food safety.

-According to the USDA, there are three safe ways to thaw pork: in the refrigerator, cold water (in an airtight or leak-proof bag), and in the microwave.
+According to the USDA, there are three safe ways to thaw fresh pork leftovers: in the refrigerator, in a cold water bag, and in the microwave.
 Avoid thawing pork at room temperature.

 The same rules apply to thawed pork as to freshly cooked pork – you can’t leave it out for more than two hours.

-You cannot refreeze pork after thawing, even if you have reheated it.
+You cannot refreeze frozen pork after thawing, even if you have reheated it.

-Not only are you opening up the door to contamination, but you’re also setting yourself up for some mushy, flavorless pork.
+Not only are you opening up the door to contamination, but you’re also setting yourself up for some mushy, flavorless pork shoulder.

-There are many ways of reheating pulled pork to taste as great as when you made it.
+There are many ways of reheating pulled pork to make it taste as great as when you made it.

-Always ensure that you reheat the pork to 165°F (73.9°C) and that it is evenly heated.
+Always ensure that you reheat pulled pork to 165°F (73.9°C) and that it is evenly heated.

 This reheating method works best if you’ve managed to keep some of the pork liquid.

-Heat the pork and the juices on medium heat until it is simmering and juicy.
+Reheat pulled pork shoulder and the juices on medium heat until it is simmering and juicy.
 Reheating should take about 15 minutes.

-Again, this method is suitable if you heat the pork with some liquid.
+Again, this method is suitable if you heat the leftover pulled pork with some liquid.
 Put your leftovers in the slow cooker and set them to “low” for an hour or two.

 Check the pork after an hour to see that it is not sticking, especially if you don’t have a lot of liquid.
-You can always add BBQ sauce if necessary.
+You can always add barbecue sauce if necessary.

-Place the meat and reserved juice in a microwave-safe dish and cover.
-If you don’t have any pork juices, use some apple juice, BBQ sauce, or even a dash of water.
+Place the meat and reserved cooking juices in a microwave-safe dish and cover.
+If you don’t have pork juices, use apple juice, BBQ sauce, or even a dash of water.

 Heat the meat on low for a minute, removing the pork and stirring frequently.